 Description

-Attached to the rear of the building are the fragmentary remains of a much-altered Moot Hall, believed to have been built c.1610 to replace an earlier hall.
-It is thought to have remained in use for public and guild meetings until the mid-C18, and was subsequently altered and enlarged for industrial and warehouse use in the C19.
+At the rear of the building are the fragmentary remains of a much-altered Moot Hall, which is believed to have been built around 1610 to replace an earlier hall.
+This Moot Hall is thought to have been used for public and guild meetings until the mid-18th century, after which it was altered and enlarged for industrial and warehouse purposes in the 19th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.